sebasfalcone/better-work-notes/Notes_about_C++.md

 ### Static Variables
 - In a function:
   - The variable gets allocated for the lifetime of the program.
-  - Their scope is internal, and only visible on the translation unit.
+  - Their scope is internal, and only visible in the translation unit.

 - In a class:
   - Are initialized only once and shared between all instances of the objects (of the same class).
   - You need to initialize static variables outside of the class definition.
 Static variables can not be **initialized** using constructors or inline.
-  - This variable is not longer associated with an specific object but with the class.
-Useful when we need to describe the whole population of classes (example: amount of instances).
+  - This variable is no longer associated with a specific object but with the class.
+Useful when we need to describe the whole population of classes (for example amount of instances).
-  - Its a good idea to implement static methods to access static variables.
+  - It's a good idea to implement static methods to access static variables.

 #### Initialization of Static Variables
 - There is a category of variables that can (and should) be initialized before the program starts:
   - Static variables.
   - Global (namespace) variables.
   - Static class members.
-- They live for the entire execution of the program and must be initialized before `main()` is run and destroyed after execution finished, this is called *Static storage duration*.
+- They live for the entire execution of the program and must be initialized before `main()` is run and destroyed after execution is finished, this is called *Static storage duration*.

 ##### Two stages of static variable initialization
 Variables with *Static storage duration* must be initialized once before the program start and destroyed after execution terminates.
 Initialization could happen in two consecutive stages:
 - Static initialization:
   - Happens first and usually at compile time.
 If possible, initial values for static variables are evaluated during compilation and burned into the data section of the executable.
   - Zero runtime overhead, early problem diagnosis and safety are advantages of this called [constant initialization](https://en.cppreference.com/w/cpp/language/constant_initialization).
 Ideally, all static variables are *const-initialized*.
-  - If the initial value of static variable can't be evaluated at compile time, the compiler will perform *zero-initialization*.
+  - If the initial value of the static variable can't be evaluated at compile time, the compiler will perform *zero-initialization*.
 So, during static initialization, all static variables are either *const-initialized* or *zero-initialized*.
 - Dynamic initialization:
   - Takes place after static initialization.
 Happens at runtime for variables that can't be evaluated at compile time.
 Here, static variables are initialized every time the executable is run and not just during compilation.

 #### The green Zone - Constant initialization
 Is ideal, and the compiler will try to perform it whenever it can.
-This is the case when your variable is initialized by a [constant expression](https://en.cppreference.com/w/cpp/language/constant_expression), that is an expression that can be evaluated at compile time.
+This is the case when your variable is initialized by a [constant [expression](https://en.cppreference.com/w/cpp/language/constant_expression), which is an expression that can be evaluated at compile time.

 ```C++
 struct MyStruct
 {